Frank Masini

-Frank Masini (born April 14, 1944) is an Italian-American serial killer and necrophile who murdered his aunt and three elderly acquaintances in Ocean and Essex County, New Jersey between 1991 and 1992.
-He was sentenced to life imprisonment, and has been serving his sentence at New Jersey State Prison since 1993.
+Frank Masini (born April 14, 1944) is an Italian-American serial killer and necrophile who murdered three elderly women and one man at their residences in Ocean and Essex County, New Jersey, from 1991 to 1992.
+He was arrested and confessed to all crimes to avoid a potential death sentence.
+He was sentenced to life in prison in 1993.

 Early life

 Masini was born on April 14, 1944, in Naples, Italy.
-When he was 17, he moved to the United States, settling in Livingston, New Jersey.
-Masini wound up in the grasps of law enforcement in 1966, when he was convicted of burglary.
-After his release, he began working in low skilled labor, but was able to get married to a woman named Anna, whom he fathered two children with.
+He moved to the United States at age 17 and settled in Livingston, New Jersey.
+Masini wound up in the grasps of law enforcement as early as 1966, when he was convicted of burglary.
+After his release, he found work in low-skilled labor.
+He married a woman named Anna with whom he fathered two children.
 He owned two homes and found work as a handyman.